zzwjames/CoTNet_Layer/README.md

 # CoTNet_Layer
-Implementation of CoTNet_Layer base on keras
+Implementation of CoTNet_Layer based on keras